Ehden massacre: Aftermath

-On 14 June 1978, a funeral ceremony was organized for the victims in Zagharta.
+On 14 June 1978, a funeral ceremony was organized for the victims in Zgharta.
 Syrian troops stormed a village, Deir el Ahmar, nearly 15.5 miles southeast of Ehden to search for the perpetrators on the same day.
 Marada forces also carried out a series of revenge killings and kidnappings.
 In the following period the Phalange members in the area were displaced and nearly 100 of them were killed.
 On 28 June 1978, Marada allies responded with another massacre known as the Qaa massacre which resulted in the death of 26 Phalangists.

 Responses to allegations

 The Marada Movement, headed by Suleiman Frangieh Jr. in 1982, accused the Lebanese Forces of carrying out the Ehden massacre.
-Bashir Gemayel argued that the massacre was a "social revolt against feudalism."
-In addition, the Phalangist Party declared that its forces carried out the attack since the Marada forces did not surrender the killers of the Phalangist leader Joud El Bayeh.
+Bachir Gemayel argued that the massacre was a "social revolt against feudalism."
+In addition, the Phalangist Party declared that its forces carried out the attack since the Marada Brigade did not surrendered the killers of the Phalangist leader Joud El Bayeh.

-Samir Geagea who allegedly headed the Phalangist force responsible for the Ehden massacre admitted that he was among the "military squad" that was in charge of the Ehden "operation", but he denied taking part in the massacre, claiming that he was shot before the incident.
+Samir Geagea, who allegedly headed the Phalangist commando force responsible for the Ehden massacre admitted that he was among the "military squad" that was in charge of the Ehden "operation", but he denied taking part in the massacre, claiming that he was shot before the incident.

 Investigation and arrests

-Hanna Shallita was arrested during a 1994 government crackdown on Samir Geagea's Lebanese Forces, who was accused of staging the Ehden massacre.
+Hanna Shallita was arrested during a 1994 government crackdown on Samir Geagea's Lebanese Forces' commandos, who were accused of staging the Ehden massacre.
 Shallita was set free after paying an LL5 million bail in August 2002.
 However, no official investigation ever opened to find out who killed the Frangieh family and others.
 To date the killers have not been officially indicted.

 When the file was reopened in 2002, Suleiman Frangieh Jr., son of Tony Frangieh, criticised the move, arguing that its aim was to show him manipulation of his slain family's blood for political ends.
 He further stated "the affair is a bygone for me, buried in the past."

 Reconciliation

-On 3 October 2008 reconciliation talks between Lebanese Front and Marada started.
-After a decade on 14 November 2018 Patriarch Bechara Boutros al-Rahi reconciled Lebanese Front and Marada in Bkirki.
+On 3 October 2008 reconciliation talks between the Lebanese Forces Party and the Marada Movement started under the auspices of the Maronite Church.
+After a decade of negotiations, on 14 November 2018, the Maronite Patriarch Bechara Boutros al-Rahi brokered a reconciliation agreement between the Lebanese Forces Party and the Marada Movement in Bkirki.

 In popular culture

 On 13 June 2008 OTV made a documentary about the massacre in which Youssef Frangieh revealed that he was the one who shot Samir Geagea.
-On 17 September 2008 Youssef Frangieh was killed in a conflict between Lebanese Front and Marada in Bsarma.
+Later on 17 September of that same year, Youssef Frangieh was killed in a conflict between Lebanese Forces Party's and Marada Movement's members in Bsarma.